Do you have extended health benefits? We offer direct billing to many insurance companies for Acupuncture services, including:

 |• Sunlife||• TELUS AdjudiCare||• Veterans Affairs Canada (VAC)|

 - Extended health benefit plans vary in coverage and in their ability to accept direct-billing.
 Prior to booking your first appointment, we highly recommend contacting your insurance benefit provider to confirm the type and amount of coverage your plan offers, and whether they accept direct-billing and assignment of benefits.

-- In addition, some plans require a prescription to claim acupuncture benefits; if you are required to send the prescription/doctor’s note in yourself, we may not be able to direct-bill your treatments until the prescription has been received and reviewed by the benefit provider.
+- Some plans require a prescription to claim Acupuncture benefits; if you are required to send the prescription/doctor’s note in yourself, we may not be able to direct-bill your treatments until the prescription has been received and reviewed by the benefit provider.

 - We are not able to determine your coverage eligibility or amount until the time of the treatment.
-We are only notified once you reach your yearly maximum and cannot check to see how much you have left in the benefit category.
+We are only notified once you reach your yearly maximum and cannot check to see how much you have left for the year.
 Please contact your benefit provider to find out your plan limits; there may be limits per visit, per year, or both.

 - Many benefit plans follow their own “Usual & Customary Fee” guide; the cost of your treatment may be higher than this amount, resulting in an out of pocket expense.